toankbui/CAR/README.md

 # CAR
-Catch A Ride | A long-distance ride-share solution for UCSD students
+Catch A Ride | A long-distance ride-share solution for UCSD students.

+Created by team CAR in 2018